picklednewtons/OMGNetstatic/content/post/Breadcrumbs.md

 categories = ["community"]
 +++

 Seems the easiest way to do this is try to get the crumbs in time order and give them a rating.
-Ratings will be from 1-5 denoted by the number of loafs :bread:
+Ratings will be from 1-5 denoted by the number of loaves :bread:

 ## 20200807 Blazing a Trail in the Digital Payments Space podcast